mikespub-org/seblucas-cops/README.md

 COPS - 2012-2019 (c) Sébastien Lucas

-See COPYING and file headers for license info
+See LICENSE and file headers for license info